 This is the type of record that the action creates.

-- Call the action
+- Enter the action label as

 New Energy Audit.

 This is the text users see for the action.